loay106/serverless-nodejs-twitter-median/README.md

 # Setup

 1) Create an AWS account:
-  In order to connect to the serverless framework you need an AWS account.
   You can create one here https://aws.amazon.com/.
 Then go to the AWS Management Console and then to the IAM service.
 Create a new group     with the following policies:
       - AWSLambdaFullAccess: This policy is needed to implement 1 function in the serverless framework, which is our median function.
       - AmazonAPIGatewayAdministrator: This policy is needed in order to implement our function as a REST API.
       - AdministratorAccess: This policy is needed in order to grant serverless access to your AWS account.
 The access can be minimized by         configuring a cfnRole in the serverless framework.
 For simplicity, I'll leave it as it is.
+2) Create a serverless account and connect it to your AWS account.

-2) Edit the config.js file to include your consumer and app keys from the Twitter developer portal.
+3) Edit the config.js file to include your consumer and app keys from the Twitter developer portal.
-3) Run 'npm install' to get the dependencies.
+4) Run 'npm install' to get the dependencies.
-4) Run 'sls deploy' in your CLI to deploy the project in your AWS server.
+5) Run 'sls deploy' in your CLI to deploy the project in your AWS server.
-5) Access your function by copying the endpoint URL in your browser.
+6) Access your function by copying the endpoint URL in your browser.
    Note that the function expects 1 query string parameter, called q, so add '?q=<term>' to your endpoint.

 # How to use